 The Complaining Cow doesn’t sit around when solving a recliner sofa problem

-Days later she called again about the dangerous tipping of the other sofa and asked for it to be taken away.
-DFS refused to so this.
+Days later she called again about the dangerous tipping of the other sofa and asked for it to be removed.
+DFS refused to do this.
 Oddly she was told that the movement was normal and that once reclined you weren’t supposed to move!
 Not moving when sitting down?
 Really?
 In any case, in addition to this absurdity she had been told in store that it was safe for the children if they climbed on it, even when in the reclined position.
 Lorraine said that DFS staff “didn’t seem bothered that it had tipped with people in it”.

 Continuing complaint against DFS

 Over the next few days she spoke to a number of people from DFS.
 She dealt with different people from various departments as she was sent from pillar to post.
 One of the reasons I always advocate writing not phoning is to avoid this situation.
 It also ensures that you have your evidence trail.
 Eventually she spoke to the manager of the store who, when she asked for a refund, told her “that’s not going to happen”.
 She explained about all the problems with the sofas, in particular the issues with children’s arms getting trapped.
 The photos and even a video showing the tipping were still not enough to get a refund, according to DFS.

 DFS said they would send out a representative to come out assess the sofa.